How to Boost Your WiFi Signal: WiFi Extenders and Stand Alone Access Points

 In this third part of the series “How to Boost Your WiFi Signal”, we are going to cover the most troublesome device of them all, the evil and despised range extender.
 Have great electrical storms, global warming and my missing socks all resulted from the indiscriminate use of this devilish yet innocent looking device?
 We will investigate!

-We will talk about using stand alone WiFi Access Points (WAPs) to overcome challenges in certain environments instead of using a range extender.
+We will talk about the best way to boost Wi-Fi signals by using stand alone WiFi Access Points (WAPs) to overcome challenges in certain environments instead of using a range extender.
 I will tell you what you need to look out for.

 Get the coffee brewing and popcorn popping!